IBM/ibm-licensing-operator/README.md

 # ibm-licensing-operator for installing License Service without an IBM Cloud Pak

-<b>Scenario: Learn how to deploy License Service on Kubernetes clusters and track license usage of the stand-alone IBM Containerized Software</b>
+<b>Scenario: Learn how to deploy License Service on Kubernetes clusters witout an IBM CLoud Pak</b>

-You can use the `ibm-licensing-operator` to install License Service on Kubernetes clusters.
-License Service collects information about license usage of IBM containerized products.
+You can use the `ibm-licensing-operator` to install License Service on any Kubernetes cluster without an IBM CLoud Pak.
+License Service collects information about license usage of IBM Containerized Products.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.

 ## Documentation

-For the overview and technical documentation, see [Stand-alone License Service](docs2/License_Service_main.md).
+For the overview and technical documentation, see [License Service deployment without an IBM Cloud Pak](docs/License_Service_main.md).

 <!---
 - [Preparing for installation](docs/Preparing_for_installation.md)